jmasonlee/jaybazuzi.github.io/_posts/TDDs-legacy-cousin.md

 _If you can't TDD, your code needs TLC_

+## _Does this sound familiar?_

+A company sends its engineers to Test-Driven Development training, but when they try to apply it to their real product code, they get stuck.
+This could be because of organizational or team-based issues, but even if the entire organization and team is dedicated to using TDD on their code, the code itself could be the blocker.

+We know of two reasons that this might happen:

+1. If the code is already being used, [Hyrum's law](https://www.hyrumslaw.com/) applies, and everything is a breaking change
+2. If the code is too gnarly, it's difficult to take small steps.

 ### This article is about TDD, and where it isn't useful.

 Like many terms in our field, "TDD" means different things to different people.
 In order to have a